uhyunjung/uhyunjung.github.io/_posts/2025-01-15-[AWS] AWS Cloud Practitioner(CLF-C01) 자격증.md

     - **Site-to-Site VPN** : IPSec 통신, AWS VPC(**Virtual Private Gateway**) -> On-Premise(**Customer Gateway**) 네트워크 연결
   - **Direct Connect**(DX) : On-Premise -> AWS Cloud 네트워크 연결
     - ex) Allows a user to establish a dedicated network connection between a comopany's on-premises data center and the AWS Cloud.
+    - ex) Can be used to create a private connection between an on-premises workload and an AWS Cloud workload

 ■ **Transit Gateway** : 여러 개 VPC 간 연결 -> On-Premise 네트워크 연결, Hub and Spoke 형태, 중앙 관리
+  - ex) A network engineer needs to build a hybrid cloud architecture connecting on-premises networks to the AWS Cloud using AWS Direct Connect.
+The company has a few VPCs in a single AWS Region and expects to increase the number of VPCs to hundreds over time.
+Transit Gateway should the engineer use to simplify and scale this connectivity as the VPCs increase in number.

 ■ Managed VPN